-Optic nerve misrouting: the nerve signals from the retina to the brain do not follow the usual nerve routes. (figure 2)
+- Optic nerve misrouting: the nerve signals from the retina to the brain do not follow the usual nerve routes.

-The iris (the colored area in the center of the eye) has little to no pigment to screen out stray light coming into the eye.
-This is known as iris transillumination.
+- The iris (the colored area in the center of the eye) has little to no pigment to screen out stray light coming into the eye.
+This is known as iris transillumination. (figure 2)

-Vision can range from normal for those minimally affected, to legal blindness (vision less that 20/200) or worse for those with more severe forms of albinism.
+- Vision can range from normal for those minimally affected, to legal blindness (vision less than 20/200) or worse for those with more severe forms of albinism.
 Near vision is often better than distance vision.
 Generally, those who have the least amount of pigment have the poorest vision.